-Financial aid applicants who have met the April 3rd deadline will be notified by mail of the financial aid decision as soon as possible after financial aid award amounts have been determined.
+Financial aid applicants who have met the March 30 deadline will be notified of the financial aid decision as soon as possible after financial aid award amounts have been determined.

 If we cannot pay the Parent’s Responsibility noted on the award contract, is there an appeal process?